-A pit bull named Dory was allegedly shot in the mouth by a drunken neighbor in Biloxi, Mississippi earlier this month.
-The story has outraged readers and amassed tens of thousands of shares online, yet no local news agencies have reported it.
+A pit bull named Dory was allegedly shot in the mouth by a drunken neighbor in Biloxi, Mississippi in September 2013.
+The story outraged readers and immediately amassed tens of thousands of shares online, yet no local news agencies reported it.
 Did this shooting really happen, or is this just an elaborate internet hoax?

 Details of the incident are lacking, as is available evidence.
-We’re continuing to investigate this story, and below we present the information we have to date.
+Below we present all of the information we were able to obtain.

 The story of Dory’s shooting began with a post on September 11, 2013, which read: